 Big Sky Campers’ Recommended Edinburgh Itinerary – 3 days to pack in the best of Scotland’s capital.
 In this guide, we’ll give you a fairly pacey 3 day Edinburgh itinerary.
 It will take in must-see landmarks and the historical and cultural highlights of the city, as well as introduce you to some of the more interesting and picturesque neighbourhoods outside the city centre.

-If you have a couple of extra days to spare explore our other suggested routes for a couple of nights away to experience Scotland’s wild and beautiful natural landscape.
+If you have a couple of extra days to spare, explore our suggested road trips for a couple of nights away to experience Scotland’s wild and beautiful natural landscape.

 The Best Edinburgh Itinerary: 3 Days to see the best of Edinburgh